Behavioural effects of brain injury

 It is important to be sensitive to extreme behavioural changes after brain injury, as they may indicate a developing mental illness.
-Our Mental health and brain injury factsheet provides more information on this topic.
+Our Mental health and brain injury (PDF) factsheet provides more information on this topic.

 A common change early in recovery is disinhibition, that is, loss of control over behaviour, resulting in socially inappropriate behaviour.
 This ranges from a tendency to divulge personal information too freely, to disturbing and unpredictable outbursts of uncontrolled rage.